Curtico/TribbleCalculator/README.md

 This program calculates how many tribbles there will be after leaving x tribbles alone for y hours.

+In *Star Trek: Deep Space Nine* S5E6 "Trials and Tribble-ations", it is stated that tribbles give birth to an average litter of ten every hour.

 If you want to do the math yourself, here is the formula:

 **(x * 10)^y + x**